ibm-cloud-docs/account/iam-mng-access.md

 You can also set access management tags to manage access.
 For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).

-Users with the Administrator role for account management services can change the access of other users and remove users from the resource, including other users with the administrator role.
+Users with the Administrator role for account management services can change the access of other users for any account management service.
+They can also invite and remove users from the account, including other users with the administrator role.
 {: important}

 ### Assigning access to resources in the console